Dark Days, Baby

 I don’t yet know of a way to disable the MediaDirect button’s action, but I do have some good news.
 I managed to recover my partition layout while I was writing this post.
 I was searching Google for ‘Ubuntu Dell MediaDirect’, which seems to be so common that Google Suggest suggests it and I came across this Ubuntu Forums thread and used the second set of instructions in this post to recover my partition table.
 Essentially, you boot from an Ubuntu live CD, modify your apt-sources.list and install testdisk, tap Proceed a few times until it shows you your original partition layout and then you save it.
 Thank fuck for the guy that wrote teskdisk, the guy who wrote the forum post and the guy who told him how to do it.
 Major kudos to those guys, I now hand that knowledge over to you in case you should ever need it.
 I just have to find a way of turning off that insane MediaDirect power on function.

-Thankfully, in my middle-of-the-night blind stupour, I had the presence of mind to power the machine off as soon as I realised that it was doing something bad that I didn’t understand, even though I was still too half-asleep to remember why I thought it might be bad.
+Thankfully, in my middle-of-the-night blind stupour, I had the presence of mind to power the machine off as soon as I realised that it was doing something bad that I didn’t understand, even though I was still too half-asleep to understand why I thought it might be bad.
 That bit of instinctive reaction stopped MediaDirect writing files over the top of my existing files, even though it ate the partition table.
 Had I left it much longer, I might not have so many files left.

 More details about HPA here.
 Testdisk home page here for all your partition recovery needs.
 How much would you have to pay for the equivalent Windows tool?
 Free Software saves lives, for me at least.